 ensure that students who require first aid assistance receive it as soon as practicable

-log any incidents or near misses as appropriate [i.e. in a Yard Duty Book, on Compass – insert school specific procedures]
+log any incidents or near misses as appropriate in First Aid book or on Gradexpert

 if being relieved of their yard duty shift by another staff member (for example, where the shift is ‘split’ into 2 consecutive time periods), ensure that a brief but adequate verbal ‘handover’ is given to the next staff member in relation to any issues which may have arisen during the first shift.

-If the supervising staff member is unable to conduct yard duty at the designated time, they should contact the [role i.e. Assistant Principal] with as much notice as possible prior to the relevant yard duty shift to ensure that alternative arrangements are made.
+If the supervising staff member is unable to conduct yard duty at the designated time, they should contact the Principal or nominee with as much notice as possible prior to the relevant yard duty shift to ensure that alternative arrangements are made.

-If the supervising staff member needs to leave yard duty during the allocated time, they should contact the [role eg Assistant Principal] but should not leave the designated area until the relieving staff member has arrived in the designated area.
+If the supervising staff member needs to leave yard duty during the allocated time, they should contact the Principal or nominee but should not leave the designated area until the relieving staff member has arrived in the designated area.

-If a relieving or next staff member does not arrive for yard duty, the staff member currently on duty should [insert school specific protocol i.e. send a message to the office/call Assistant Principal, etc] and not leave the designated area until a replacement staff member has arrived.
+If a relieving or next staff member does not arrive for yard duty, the staff member currently on duty should send a message to the staff room and not leave the designated area until a replacement staff member has arrived.

 Should students require assistance during recess or lunchtime, they are encouraged to speak to the supervising yard duty staff member.